-Shared Regulatory Services has adopted a more commercial approach by developing paid for services and marketing them to businesses.
-These commercial activities enhance and complement existing statutory services and provide income generation for the service.
+Shared Regulatory Services has adopted a more commercial approach by developing paid for Working with services and marketing them to Business

+These commercial activities businesses. enhance and complement existing statutory services and provide income generation for the service.
 They include:-